Fact Sheet 31:

 No. To be a customer and subject to the CIP, you must have a “formal” banking relationship with the financial institution.
 Certain kinds of transactions such as check cashing, wire transfers, sale of a cashier’s check or money order do not mean you have an ongoing relationship.

 The bank may have a policy of checking identification for some transactions, but it is not required by the CIP Rule.
 Also, if the transaction is over a certain dollar amount, other regulations may require the bank to report the transaction to the appropriate government agency.
 Some transactions need not be reported to the government, but must be noted by the bank for future review by auditors.
-See Part 8 below for examples of transactions that trigger special reporting and recording requirements.

 I am one of several people in my company authorized to sign checks on the company’s account.
 Is my personal identifying information required?